bachp/mgattozzi/src/client/app/posts/global-uninitialized.md

 Finish Main
 ```

-Control flow goes all over the place but it has it's place for things like
+This might be a bit confusing since the control flow goes all over the place but
-coroutines.
-However this code is an example for something else that I didn't
+it has its place for things like coroutines.
+However this code is an example for
+uninitialized global statics in Rust something that I didn't find documented
-find documented specifically anywhere and had to be pulled from disparate
+specifically anywhere and had to be pulled from disparate information sources.
+If you don't care or understand about the context switching that's okay!
-information sources.
-Let's take a look at the important bits:
+Let's take a look at the important bits above so you can understand how to do
+what I described:

 ```rust
 static mut CTX_0: Option<ucontext_t> = None;